jose1991rojas/Body-of-drone/README.md

 # Body-of-drone
-Body of drone for print in 3D.
+Body of drone for print in 3D from @ELECTRONOOBS.